developermendoza/next-sortable-dnd/README.md

 - Preview images before submitting.
 - Submit the selected images for processing.

+## About Image Resizing

+In order to enhance the sorting experience and prevent potential performance issues or crashes, images uploaded to the app are automatically resized for quicker sorting.
+This optimization ensures smoother drag and drop interactions without compromising the user experience.

 ## Getting Started

 To get started with this project, follow these steps: